NishanthGit3/ps-resources/README.md

 Viva:
 [Wheatstone bridge question](https://postimg.cc/18vVWbHN)
-From this question, between what two points current will not flow?
+From this question, between what two points current will not flow.
-They will change the number of resistor and their values in this question.
+Same question with different number of resistors and resistor values will be asked in the assessment.